Lucy Inman

-Lucy Noble Inman is a judge of the North Carolina Court of Appeals and formerly served as a special North Carolina Superior Court judge.
+Lucy Noble Inman (born 1961) was a judge of the North Carolina Court of Appeals and formerly served as a special North Carolina Superior Court judge.
 She won election to the appellate court in a statewide race on November 4, 2014.

 Early life

 Inman is the daughter of author Lucy Daniels, the granddaughter of former White House Press Secretary Jonathan W. Daniels, and the great-granddaughter of Navy Secretary Josephus Daniels.
 She was born in Indianapolis, Indiana while her father was working at the Indianapolis Star.
 The family returned to Raleigh while she was an infant.

 Education

 Inman earned her undergraduate degree from North Carolina State University in 1984 and worked as a newspaper reporter before attending law school at the University of North Carolina School of Law.
-After earning her J.D. degree in 1990, she clerked for Chief Justice James G. Exum at the North Carolina Supreme Court.
+After earning her J.D. degree in 1990, she clerked for Chief Justice James Exum at the North Carolina Supreme Court.